Melonguane

-Melonguane is a town and district in Talaud Islands Regency in North Sulawesi province and it is the capital of the regency.
+Melonguane is a town and district in Talaud Islands Regency in North Sulawesi province.
+It is the capital of the regency.
 Its population was 10,463 at the 2010 Census.
 The district was subsequently split in two, with a new East Melonguane district being created out of the eastern 38.5%.
 The areas and populations at the 2020 Census were as follows:

 Climate

-Melonguane has a tropical rainforest climate (Af) with heavy to rainfall year-round.
+Melonguane has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.